13.2 Model Risk

 Implementation error generally results from human error.
 With large software projects, some coding or logic errors are all but inevitable.
 Implementation risk also arises if dishonest programmers decide to cut corners.
-Unfortunately, such dishonesty occurs, but it is not common on large VaR implementations subject to a rigorous testing and validation process.
+Unfortunately, such dishonesty occurs, but it is not common on largevalue-at-risk implementations subject to a rigorous testing and validation process.

 13.2.3 Type C: Model Application Risk